 Make it special

 Remember that anything we give our undivided attention to, has the capacity to become sacred.
 This is HOW life becomes magic.
-Appreciating the small moments and doing things from a place of presence, integrity and intention.
+Appreciate the small moments and doing things from a place of presence, integrity and intention.
 So treat yourself to a beautiful journal, a sexy pen and a new herbal tea blend to fully enjoy the moment.
 It’s all we’ve got.